hapax/hapax.github.io/assets/chuzenji.md

 The great theologian Thomas Aquinas saw in this perishability a proof of the existence of God.
-In his *Tertia Via* (Third Way), he argues that the world is full of perishable order, things like boats and people and economic growth which come into being for a time, but by the operation of death, corruption and change, go out of it again, the ontological revolving door.
+In his *Tertia Via* (the Third Way of Five), he argues that the world is full of perishable order---things like boats and people and economic growth---which come into being for a time, but by the operation of death, corruption and change, go out of it again, the ontological revolving door.
 Something imperishable must underwrite this process; it certainly